"Passion for Christ,

 - Doctrinal Statement - Please read the school’s doctrinal statement carefully and return a signed copy with the application.
 Only one doctrinal statement is required per family, but both parents/guardians should read and sign the statement.

 - Parental and Student Agreement - Before a student is accepted, his/her parents must agree with and sign the Parental Agreement.
 Students admitted to grades 9 -12 must agree to abide by and sign the Student’s Agreement.

 - Student Medical History - Please complete this form.
 Immunizations must be up-to-date.
 New students are required to have a physical exam.
 Please direct questions to the School Nurse.

 - Placement Test - To help determine the appropriate grade level for student placement, a recent standardized test must be received or the school may administer a placement test.

 - English Proficiency Test - Students whose first language is not English must take an English Proficiency Test.
-There is a 750 ruble fee per student for kindergarten - 3rd grade and 1500 rubles for 4th - 12th grade for this test.
+There is a fee for this test.

 - Interview - You will be advised if an interview is necessary and an appointment will be scheduled.

 - Evaluation - Once all required forms have been received, the registration fee has been paid and any necessary testing has been completed, the application packet will be evaluated.
 Based upon this information, as well as the availability of space, the decision will be made concerning enrollment.